ParkJaeyun94/spring_summary/note.md

 Contains a basic abstraction over client/server-side HTTP.
 This package contains the HttpInputMessage and HttpOutputMessage interfaces.
 ```
+- HttpHeaders
+> A data structure representing HTTP request or response headers,
+> mapping String header names to a list of String values,
+> also offering accessors for common application-level data types.

 - HttpStatus
 > [enum] (더 많이 있음)